-If the foregoing correctly sets forth the understanding between the Underwriters and the Company, please so indicate in the space provided below for that purpose, whereupon this letter shall constitute a binding agreement between us.

-Very truly yours,
+foregoing correctly sets forth the understanding between the Underwriters ase, whereupon this letter shall constitute a binding agreement between us. ınd the Company, please so indicate in the space provided below for that Very truly yours, ETO N PHARMACEUTICALS, INC. By: Sean Brynjelsen, President and Chief Executive Officer Acce pted on the date first above written.
+ONAL SECURITIES CORPORATION, presentative of the several Underwriters By: Jonathan C. Rich, EVP - Head of Investment Banking

-By:

-Sean Brynjelsen, President and Chief Executive Officer

-Accepted on the date first above written.

-NATIONAL SECURITIES CORPORATION, as Representative of the several Underwriters

-By:

-Jonathan C. Rich, EVP - Head of Investment Banking Name of Underwriter National Securities Corporation
+SCHEDULE 1

-Number of Firm Shares
+Number of Firm

+Name of Underwriter Shares

+National Securities Corporation